Burns High School (Oregon): Academics

 In 1987 and 1991, Burns High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.
+In 1992, Redbook ranked Burns Union High as one of the 140 highest quality high schools in the United States.

 In 2008, 82% of the school's seniors received their high school diploma.
 Of 77 students, 63 graduated, 3 dropped out, 6 received a modified diploma, and 5 are still in high school.

 The Burns Alternative School is part of Burns High School.